lae/ansible-role-proxmox/README.md

 pve_users: [] # List of user definitions to manage in PVE.
 See section on User Management.
 pve_storages: [] # List of storages to manage in PVE.
 See section on Storage Management.
 pve_datacenter_cfg: {} # Dictionary to configure the PVE datacenter.cfg config file.
+pve_manage_firewall: false # manage the proxmox firewall by configuring aliases, ipsets, security groups and assignments
+pve_firewall_cluster_enabled: true # enable cluster firewall on success
+pve_firewall_aliases: [] # List of dict of aliases with keys name, comment and cidr, which can be either IPv4 or IPv6
+pve_firewall_ipsets: [] # List of dict of ip sets with keys name, comment and aliases, which is a list of aliases
+pve_firewall_groups: [] # List of dict of a security group.
+It contains a list rules and which hosts should be assigned
 ```

 To enable clustering with this role, configure the following variables appropriately: